 Hoping to be able to chronicle the island for many years to come, Glazier is slowly building a unique document of this small community.

 This exhibition was produced by Street Level Photoworks and is a partnership with Comhairle nan Eilean Siar and Museum nan Eilean.
 Interpretation panel and captions at the exhibition are in English and Gaelic.

 Running alongside this is an exhibition at Vatersay Community Hall, 'Urram don Eilean | Island - Tribute' which consists of ten portraits by Glazier commemorating some of the people that the island has lost in the past few years.

-A 'Photography on Screen' video is also being shown in the Outer Hebrides on Scotland's mobile cinema, The Screen Machine.
+A 'Photography on Screen' video is also being shown on Scotland's mobile cinema, The Screen Machine.
 Please note it is being screened before the main feature 'Rockerman' in those various locations.

 This exhibition features as part of FLOW Photofest and the 2019 Season of Photography which takes place between September and November.